 Although not part of Western Christendom, Byzantium was an important part of the Medieval world.
 Its geographic location and religious break with the Roman Cathloic Church took Byzantium out of the Western European mainstream, biy it played an important and often not fully reported role in Medieval European history.

 The Frankish warlord Charles Martel turned back the Moors at Tours (732).
 His son and grandson (Pipin and Charlemagne) created the greatest state in Europe since the demise of the Roman Empire.
 The division of the Caroligian Empire provided the basis for modern Germany and France.
 After the Carloginians, the descendents of Hugh Capet for almost 1,000 years provided France with its kings as direct descendents and later branch families (Valois and Bourbon).
 France played a major role in the Crusades which absorbed the energies of kings, counts, clergy, and commoners, reducing interacine conflict.
-Medieval French history sirls round conflicts with both a divided Germany (the Holy Roman Empire) and a united England.
+Medieval French history swirls round conflicts with both a divided Germany (the Holy Roman Empire) and a united England.
 The Norman conquest of England in the 11th century initiated centuries of conflict between England and France.
-The proud French nobility competed with the monarchy for power until French kings after expelling the English in the Hundred Years War, The French nobility weakened by the War finally was forced to bow to the monarchy and its claim of absolute authority.
+The proud French nobility competed with the monarchy for power until French kings after expelling the English in the Hundred Years War.
+The French economy with its large population and a and rich agriculture became a vital part of the developing medieval European economy.
+The French nobility weakened by the War finally was forced to bow to the monarchy and its claim of absolute authority.
 Gradually trade revived and cities and towns begin to grow.
 The bourgeois of the towns engaged in a resurgent trade of agriculture and artisan crafts.
 The French built magnificent cathedrals to glorify God.
 Important universities were founded at many of these cathedrals.
 The quickening economy was caped by the Renaisance brining and end tp the medieval era.

 Although Ireland was to become a European backwater, in the early Medieval era, Ireland was a center of learning and Christianity in a Europe dominated by Barbarians.
 A historian writes< "Ireland, a little island at the edge of Europe that has known neither Renaissance nor Enlightenment--in some ways, a Third World country with, as John Betjeman claomed, a Stone Age culkture--had one momement of unblemished gloy.
 For, as the Roman Empire fell, as all through Europe matted, unwashed barbarians descended on the Roman cities, looting artifacts and burning books, the Irish, who were jut learning to read and write, took up the great labor of copying all of Western literature--everything they could lay thir hands on.
 These scribes then served as conduits through which the Greco-Roman and Judeo Christian cultures were transmitted to the tribes of Europe, newly settled amid the ruble and ruined vineyards of the civilization that they had over-whelmed.
 Without this Service of the Scribes, everyrhing that happened subsequently would have been unthinkable.
 Without the Mission of the Irish Minks, who single-handedly refounded European civilizationthroughout the continent in the bays and valley of their exile, the world that came after them would have been n entirely different one--a world without books.
 An our own world would never have come to be."
 [Cahill, pp. 1-2.]